A Probable History of the Golden Family

 William and Nellie Golden may be brother and sister, rather than husband and wife.
 There is no documentation that explains their relationship — other than Nellie appears to be head-of-household in 1810 with William’s children.
 William is alive in 1809 per a legal transaction but is not present in the summer 1810 census.

-There is no reference that links Thomas Golden and William Golden as father and son.
+There is no document or reference that links Thomas Golden and William Golden as father and son.

-There are no known records that mention the name of any member of Thomas Golden‘s family.
+There are no known records that mention the name of any member of Thomas Golden‘s family, although there were four family members in 1762 based upon the size of his land grant of 200 acres.

 Confirmable documented information on any of our Golden family lines happens only in 1850 when the census for the first time gives names, approximate ages, and indicates relationships.